VIRGINIA CHORALE

 Currently an Adjunct Professor of Voice at Virginia Wesleyan University, Adjunct Instructor of Voice at University of Virginia (2012-2016), and Applied Vocal Instructor at James Madison University (2009-2011).

-On staff as a voice teacher at the Governor's School for the Arts since 2020.
+Voice teacher at the Governor's School for the Arts 2020-2023.

 Has sung with Ft.
 Worth Opera, Waco Lyric Opera, Opera North,